 DWI Myth 1: Breathalyzer Devices Are Always Accurate And Reliable In A Court Of Law

-When operated properly breathalyzers can accurately detect blood alcohol concentration (BAC) levels in an individual's body.
-But, the courts has recognized that these breath test devices have the possibility of errors when not operated properly.
-If the police officer who is to administer the test does not prepare the test in accordance with state guidelines or misses a crucial step in administering the test, the results may be considered faulty and be inadmissible against the defendant.
+When operated properly breathalyzers can accurately detect blood alcohol concentration (BAC) levels in an individual's body, but the courts have recognized that these breath test devices have the possibility of errors when not operated properly.
+If the police officer who is to administer the test does not prepare the test in accordance with state guidelines or misses a crucial step in administering the test, then the results may be considered faulty and be inadmissible against the defendant.

 DWI Myth 2: Standardized Field Sobriety Test (SFST) Results Are Proof Of Intoxication

 Standardized Field Sobriety Tests are commonly performed by drivers who are suspected of drunk driving at the instruction of the arresting officer at the scene of a traffic stop.
 An officer's decision that a driver is under the influence of alcohol or drugs based on his or her performance of a standardized field sobriety test may lead to an arrest.
 However, it is not scientific proof on its own that an individual is intoxicated.
 The drivers performance on a sobriety test and their conduct observed by the officer will establishing probable cause to take the individual into police custody on suspicion of DWI.
 Once at the police station further testing will be performed which will reinforce the arresting officers suspicion of DWI and allow for an arrest.